 Chelsea Huckbody – Evaluation Program Assistant

-Technicians provided an overview of NSRAA’s otolith laboratory, the only facility in Sitka where otoliths from salmon can be processed.
-Observing otolith markings from salmon sampled at various sites allows NSRAA to assess the extent to which hatchery born fish contribute to salmon abundance.
+Technicians provided an overview of NSRAA’s otolith laboratory, the only facility in Sitka where otoliths from salmon are processed.
+Observing otolith markings from salmon sampled at various sites allows NSRAA to assess the extent to which hatchery origin fish contribute to salmon abundance.
 NSRAA’s otolith laboratory is currently only involved in processing otoliths collected from NSRAA hatchery monitoring efforts.
-Otolith samples collected from other monitoring efforts are most frequently sent to be analyzed at ADFG’s otolith lab in Juneau.
+Otolith samples collected from other monitoring efforts are typically sent to be analyzed at ADFG’s otolith lab in Juneau, and coordinated with otolith marking conducted elsewhere.

 Sitka Sound Science Center